iriusrisk/startleft/wiki/Usage.md

 Commands:
-  parse        Parses IaC source files into Open Threat Model run          Parses an IaC file into an Open Threat Model (OTM) and... search       Searches source files for the given query server       Launches the REST server to generate OTMs from requests threatmodel  Uploads an OTM file to IriusRisk validate     Validates a mapping or OTM file
+  parse        Parses IaC source files into Open Threat Model search       Searches source files for the given query server       Launches the REST server to generate OTMs from requests validate     Validates a mapping or OTM file
 ```